dog-face/git_commit_inflator/README.txt

  ________________________________________
-/ You are sick, twisted and perverted.
-I \
+/ Q: What's buried in Grant's tomb?
+A: A \
-\ like that in a person.                 /
+\ corpse.                                /
  ----------------------------------------
         \   ^__^
          \  (oo)\_______